anjvyas/Interactive-Lab-Hub/Lab 2/README.md

 You are permitted (but not required) to work in groups and share a turn in; you are expected to make equal contribution on any group work you do, and N people's group project should look like N times the work of a single person's lab.
 What each person did should be explicitly documented.
 Make sure the page for the group turn in is linked to your Interactive Lab Hub page.

+## My modifications
+To improve on my clock, I incorporated my classmates very helpful feedback.
+I decided to use Aashika and Runze's idea to show the time more precisely using the sun's rays and the phases of the moon.
+The number of leaves / white stars corresponds to the number of 10 minutes and the number of rays / appearance of the moon phases corresponds to the number of minutes between 0 and 9.
+So for instance if there are 5 leaves and 6 rays on the sun then the number of minutes is 56!

+I decided to leave out the rocket and bird animation since with the help of the feedback I got, I was able to come up with a way to display minutes more precisely.
+I also decided to leave out the written time because I agreed with Heather's feedback where she said that displaying the actual time will overshadow the visual way of displaying time.

+Lastly, I made it so that pressing the top button shows NYC time and pressing the bottom button shows India time!
+There is a label present to easily see which timezone the clock is currently displaying

+## Video